MosesGakuhi1857/Awards/README.md

 When you create a repository on GitHub, it exists as a remote repository.
 You can clone your repository to create a local copy on your computer and sync between the two locations.
 Here is a series of steps on how to set up the project on your local machine.

-Click [AppAwards]() to navigate on the main page of the project repository on Github.
+Click [A-awards](awards-zawadi.herokuapp.com/) to navigate on the main page of the project repository on Github.

 ```
 Clone the repository using HTTPS, click "Clone with HTTPS".